 Internet/Social Media Safety and Digital Literacy Education 101 For Tweens, Teens and Young Adults (grades 6-12)

-Helping Students To Pro-Actively Understand The Enabling Power Of Digital Technology, And The Consequences Of High Risk/Less Than Desirable On-Line Behaviour
+Helping Students To Pro-Actively Understand The Enabling Power Of Digital Technology, Mobile Communications and The Sometimes Un-Intended Consequences Of High Risk/Less Than Desirable On-Line Behaviour

 By the start of year 2013, it was estimated that there were approximately 3 billion people on-line, a large segment of which were children, tweens, teens, and young adults.
+In fact, mobile communications in 2014 has now outnumbered both desktop and laptop computers as the number one way that our kids are connecting on-line.
 As the Internet continues to grow in popularity, we are depending upon it at an increasing rate to conduct everyday life, which also includes the sharing of private and at times very sensitive information about ourselves with others on-line knowingly, and at times unknowingly.
 Many who are now on-line use the Internet for communication, education, entertainment, research, socializing, business and commerce.
 There is no doubt that the Internet and Social Media have facilitated important positive connections and amazing accomplishments amongst our youth.
 In fact, teens are the primary producers of web content and want to share their ideas, thoughts and pictures with others on-line.
 It is a reality however, that the Internet (just like the real world) has also created an on-line virtual environment where thieves, vandals, conartists, and in rare cases sexual predators, will hunt their prey.
 Unfortunately many tweens, teens and young adults who are using the Internet and Social Media, are not always taking the appropriate safety precautions to help mitigate the risks from those who might want to victimize others on-line for personal gain.
 Our pro-active award winning Social Media/Internet Safety and Digital Literacy 101 presentation for schools, will provide the needed information that will help to keep students safer, increase their privacy and protect their on-line digital footprint.
 Topics discussed in this presentation include:

 What is the Internet and Social Networking